spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

         -r : print version number and date of software (e.g., Current version: 3.6.2 (May-27-2021)) and exit -t : print a detailed time stamp
-        -v : print verbose time stamps and information -1 : suppress the OpemMP parallel processing for the UVIS CTE correction --help : print the syntax for executing this command and exit --version : print version number of software (e.g., 3.6.2) and exit --gitinfo : print git information (if it can be obtained) and exit
+        -v : print verbose time stamps and information -1 : suppress the OpenMP parallel processing for the UVIS CTE correction --help : print the syntax for executing this command and exit --version : print version number of software (e.g., 3.6.2) and exit --gitinfo : print git information (if it can be obtained) and exit